CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Member vs Organisation Signatures

-Developers integrating VeraId into their applications must decide whether to use member signatures or organisation signatures with member attribution.
+Developers integrating DomainAuth into their applications must decide whether to use member signatures or organisation signatures with member attribution.
 This decision should be based on the specific requirements of the application and the security considerations outlined in Section 9.5.

 ### Implementation Recommendations

 1. **Library/SDK Design:**
-  - VeraId libraries and SDKs SHOULD provide distinct functions for creating member signatures and organisation signatures.
+  - DomainAuth libraries and SDKs SHOULD provide distinct functions for creating member signatures and organisation signatures.
   - Verification functions SHOULD be unified, with the signature type included in the verification output.
   - Libraries SHOULD NOT require developers to specify the signature type during verification, as this should be determined automatically from the signature bundle.
 2. **Use Case Considerations:**